Sajeth-s-a/NetChat-by-socket.io/README.md

 # NetChat App
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI [![Run on Repl.it] [https://netchat-by-socketio.sajeth.repl.co/chat.html?username=Sajeth+S+A&room=JavaScript]
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a UI suggested by DolphinChat
+[![Run on Repl.it] [https://netchat-by-socketio.sajeth.repl.co/chat.html?username=Sajeth+S+A&room=JavaScript]
 ## Usage
 ```